Climb Iowa Beginnings

 The doors to Climb Iowa officially opened for business on November 10, 2008 with 10,000 square feet of climbing terrain.
 The Des Moines community struggled to support the climbing gym for the first two years.
 Was it a suspect business plan, or the fact that opening a climbing gym during the worst economic times since the great depression?
 That first year, Climb Iowa averaged just 52 visitors per day.

-Over the first 10 years, Climb Iowa has pretty impressive list of accomplishments:
+Over the first 10 years, Climb Iowa has a pretty impressive list of accomplishments:

 - Aaron Stevens became a co-owner in 2011